nguyenvukhang/kitty/docs/graphics-protocol.rst

    terminal must reply with an EINVAL error message, unless silenced.

 .. versionadded:: 0.19.3
-   The ability to use image numbers (see :doc:`kittens/query_terminal` to query kitty version)
+   The ability to use image numbers (see :doc:`kittens/query_terminal` to query alatty version)

 .. _animation_protocol: